ndejong/pfsense_fauxapi/README.md

 ### Intent
-The intent of FauxAPI is to provide a basic programmatic interface into pfSense 2.3+ to facilitate dev-ops tasks with pfSense until version 3.x comes around offering a ground up API as has been indicated here - https://blog.pfsense.org/?p=1588
+The intent of FauxAPI is to provide a basic programmatic interface into pfSense 2.3+ to facilitate dev-ops tasks with pfSense until version 3.x comes around offering a ground up API as has been indicated in Feb, 2015 here - https://blog.pfsense.org/?p=1588

 ---

 ### Approach
 The FauxAPI provides basic interfaces to perform actions directly on the main pfSense configuration file `/cf/config/config.xml`.
-It should be obvious therefore that this provides the ability to write configurations that can break your pfSense system.
-The ability however to programmatically interface with a running pfSense host(s) is enormously useful.
+The ability to programmatically interface with a running pfSense host(s) is enormously useful however it should be obvious that this provides the ability to create configurations that can break your pfSense system.

 At it's core FauxAPI simply reads the pfSense `config.xml` file, converts it to JSON and returns to the caller.
 Similarly it can take a JSON formatted config